NikkelM/Game-Pass-API/README.md

 <h4><code>preferShort</code></h4>

-Whether or not to prefer the short description of the game over the long description.
+Whether to prefer the short description of the game over the long description.

 | Type | Default value | Possible values | Required |
 | --- | --- | --- | --- |